- Home /

 (1) We reserve title to the goods sold (secured claims), pending payment in full of all current and future accounts receivable arising from the contract of sale and any existing business relationship with the customer.

 (2) The goods under retention of title may neither be pledged to third parties nor transferred as a guarantee before payment in full of the secured receivables.
-The customer shall immediately inform us in writing in the event of any third-party seizure of the goods owned by us.
+The customer shall immediately inform us in writing in any event of any third-party seizure of the goods owned by us.

 (3) In the event of behaviour contrary to contract on the customer’s part, particularly in case of non-payment of the due purchase price, we are entitled to withdraw from the contract according to statutory regulations and/or to claim restitution of the goods on the basis of retention of title.
 The claim for restitution of the goods does not imply notice of rescission; we are in fact entitled to solely claim restitution of the goods and to reserve the right to rescind.
 If the customer fails to pay the due purchase price, the vendor may only assert these rights if he has previously and to no avail granted the customer a reasonable deadline for payment or if appointment of such a deadline is unnecessary to the statutory provisions.